The following are key concepts and are important to understanding how Devo works.

 A data source automatically feeds dashboard widgets or any customized monitoring applications in real time.

 Domains are environments that enable access to different subsets of the data in your organization.
 Your company can have one or many domains and a user can be granted access to just one or to many domains as needed.
 If you have access to multiple domains, during the login process, you will be prompted to select the domain you want to enter.
+Read Sign up and log in for further information.

 Apply filters to data tables to isolate or exclude specified field values.
 Filters offer several operations you can use to get the data you need.